thinkcompany/think_dev-standards/development-standards/sass.md

 We won't use vendor mixin libraries (Compass, Bourbon, etc) unless required by a client/project.
 It creates an unnecessary dependency.
 Rather, we'll maintain a library of our own useful mixins and functions that we can pull into projects as needed.

+### Vendor Prefixes

+Don't write vendor prefixes directly in your Sass rules.
+Instead, use a build tool such as Autoprefixer to handle it automatically, or use a mixin if Autoprefixer is not an option for the project.

 ## Format & Style

 ### Formatting for Readability